getodk/docs/docs/central-entities.rst

 Using this functionality, you don't have to create and upload Entity Lists yourself.
 When Central receives submissions (or they are approved, see :ref:`the settings section <central-entities-settings>`), new Entities are automatically created.
 As soon as users of the Follow-up Form(s) get Form updates, they can interact with the new Entities.

-If you are interested in seeing how Entities can fit into your workflow right away, we recommend following the Quick Start guide below, where you will upload a tree registration Form and a tree follow-up Form we have created already and see how trees are created by one Form and appear in another.
+If you are interested in seeing how Entities can fit into your workflow right away, we recommend following the :ref:`Quick Start <central-entities-quick-start>` guide below, where you will upload a tree registration Form and a tree follow-up Form we have created already and see how trees are created by one Form and appear in another.

+If you would prefer a more personalized introduction, request a demo at https://getodk.org.

 .. _central-entities-roadmap: